 Hidden just behind a small woodland from the rest of the festival, Paradise Heights is a fantastic contender for best campsite.
-Conveniently located half way between Uptown and Downtown, and approximately half way up the hill, it’s the best of both worlds.
+Conveniently located half way between Hilltop and Downtown, and approximately half way up the hill, it’s the best of both worlds.
 When they were only halfway up, they were neither up nor down.

 What makes it so great is the location.
 You are not very close to anything, save for Tangled Roots.
 But you are also only a 10-20 minute walk from every corner of the festival.
-The perk of being “half way” up the hill is key for quick access to both sides of the festival.
+The perk of being “half way” up the steep hill is key for quick access through to both sides of the festival.

 This all means that it’s peaceful enough to get some sleep when you need it, and conveniently located enough to pop back to when you need throughout the day.
 It’s located close to North Gate, which is convenient for Purple car park.